 Foreign travel will not be considered as part of projects selected under this FOA.

 6. EQUIPMENT AND SUPPLIES

-To the greatest extent practicable, all equipment and products purchased with funds made available under this award should be made or manufactured in the United States.
+To the greatest extent practicable, all equipment and products purchased with funds made available under this FOA should be American-made.
 This requirement does not apply to used or leased equipment.